-This topic provides information on how to upgrade your existing installation of Data Quality Services (DQS) to SQL Server 2017 CTP2.
-As part of upgrading your Data Quality Server in DQS to SQL Server 2017, you must also upgrade the DQS databases schema.
+This topic provides information on how to upgrade your existing installation of SQL Server Data Quality Services (DQS).
+As part of upgrading your SQL Server Data Quality Server, you must also upgrade the DQS databases schema.

 - You must back up your DQS databases before upgrading DQS to prevent any accidental data loss during the schema upgrade.
 For information about backing up DQS databases, see Backing Up and Restoring DQS Databases.

-- You can connect to the SQL Server 2017 version of Data Quality Server by using the current or an earlier version of Data Quality Client or the DQS Cleansing Transformation in Integration Services to perform your data quality tasks.
+- You can connect to SQL Server Data Quality Server by using the current or an earlier version of Data Quality Client or the DQS Cleansing Transformation in Integration Services to perform your data quality tasks.

-- After upgrading Data Quality Services and Master Data Services to SQL Server 2017, any earlier version of the Master Data Services Add-In for Excel will no longer work.
-You can download the SQL Server 2017 version of Master Data Services Add-In for Excel from here.
+- After upgrading Data Quality Services and Master Data Services, any earlier version of the Master Data Services Add-In for Excel will no longer work.
+You can download the SQL Server version of Master Data Services Add-In for Excel from here.

 You must be logged on as a member of the Administrators group on the Data Quality Server computer.